 - Parental alienation

 WHAT IF YOU WANT FULL CUSTODY?

-If you want full custody of your child or children, you need to let your divorce attorney know – and you should be prepared to provide valid reasons that the other parent should not be allowed to make decisions about the kids’ health, welfare and education.
+If you want full custody of your child or children, you need to let your Divorce Attorney San Francisco CA know – and you should be prepared to provide valid reasons that the other parent should not be allowed to make decisions about the kids’ health, welfare and education.
 You can’t simply say, “My wife cheated on me, so I don’t want her to have the kids.”
 (Well, you can say it – but a judge is unlikely to see eye-to-eye with you based on that alone.)

-Your attorney will most likely encourage you to try to reach an agreement with your spouse rather than telling you to fight things out in court.
+Your Divorce Attorney San Francisco CA will most likely encourage you to try to reach an agreement with your spouse rather than telling you to fight things out in court.
 There are a couple of reasons for this, and one of them is that litigation (going to court to fight) is a lot more expensive and time-consuming.
 If you and your spouse can reach an agreement – either that one of you will get full custody or that you’ll share joint custody – you won’t have to fight in court.

 Remember, though, that the judge will only sign off on your agreement if it’s in your child’s best interest.
 Even if you think you have grounds for full custody of a child, that decision rests with the judge in your case.
 That means if you and your spouse agree that one of you should have full custody, but the court doesn’t believe it’s in your child’s best interest, you’re going to have a joint custody arrangement.